top of page

 • Culture as the foundation of learning.

-Cooks brought the food of the 1400s to life through stories, scents, and spices, inviting children and adults to taste and later recreate the dishes themselves.
-At the end, they weren’t just eating a meal.
-No, they were bringing history and lived voices back to life and teaching the new generations how to re-imagine the stories.
-They were all learning, and growing, by merging with their own cultural narratives and languages.
+Cooks brought the food of the 1400s to life through stories, scents, and spices, inviting both children and adults to taste and later recreate the dishes themselves.
+In the end, they weren’t simply eating a meal; they were bringing history and lived voices back to life while teaching new generations how to reimagine the stories.
+Everyone was learning and growing by connecting with their own cultural narratives and languages.

-I loved the adults (teachers, assistants, scholars) who guided the children.
+I loved the adults (the teachers, assistants, and scholars) who guided the children.
 There was enough time for every student.
-I didn’t see any stress.
-Today, when I think back, I realize that every adult I met there was not just a teacher, but also a mentor and a life coach.
+I didn’t see stress or disconnection.
+Looking back now, I realise that every adult I met there was not only a teacher, but also a mentor, facilitator, and guide.

-As we now wrestle with the promises and threats of artificial intelligence in education, I find myself returning to Reggio Emilia.
-Just as post-war Italy resisted rigid, top-down systems, we too must resist the temptation to let technology reduce us to efficiency and control.
-We need courage to keep creative intelligence at the heart of how we learn and live.
-Human teachers across all levels of education are crucial, and more than that, they are irreplaceable.
+As we now wrestle with the promises and challenges of artificial intelligence in education, I find myself returning to Reggio Emilia.
+Just as post-war Italy resisted rigid, top-down systems, we too must resist the temptation to let technology reduce learning to efficiency and control.

-No matter what subject we learn, cultural “languages” - that be emotional, social, epigenetic, cognitive, and narrative - are always at play.
-They stimulate our brains and nervous systems in ways that expand our social intelligence and, later in life, shape how we lead.
+We need the courage to keep creative intelligence at the heart of how we learn, teach, and relate to one another.
+Human educators across all levels of education remain crucial.
+And more than that, irreplaceable.
+No matter what subject we teach, cultural “languages” (emotional, social, epigenetic, cognitive, and narrative) are always at play.
+They stimulate our brains and nervous systems in ways that expand social intelligence and shape how we think, collaborate, and engage with the world.

 What I witnessed in Italy was more than teaching.
-As adults worked together across platforms they became leaders, navigators, and mentors.
-They showed how to guide others with a deep, complex intelligence grounded in belonging, understanding, and invention.
+As adults worked together across disciplines, they became mentors, navigators, and creative guides.
+They demonstrated how education can nurture a deep and complex intelligence grounded in belonging, understanding, and invention.

-When cultures integrate these facets across traditions, knowledge itself transforms.
-It no longer feels like abstract theory but like a living force: layered, fascinating, and profoundly human.
-Suddenly, complex knowledge becomes alive, connected, and usable and that's when we start to create a new curious future.
+When educational cultures integrate these dimensions across traditions, knowledge itself transforms.
+It no longer feels like abstract theory, but like a living force: layered, fascinating, and profoundly human.
+Suddenly, complex knowledge becomes alive, connected, and usable—and that is when we begin to create a more curious future.

 As I said at the beginning, education at its heart is not about the transfer of knowledge.
-It is about learning how to navigate and lead in a magnificent world, rich with connection, diversity, and curiosity.
+It is about learning how to navigate a magnificent world rich with connection, diversity, and curiosity.

 Was this article inspiring and helpful?